How to Get Teacher Loan Forgiveness

 Teachers are dedicated to their craft, but that doesn’t mean they’re always paid as well as professionals with similar education.
 In fact, according to the National Education Association (NEA), the average teacher salary in 2017-18 was $60,477.
 However, salaries vary according to state, with some teachers only making $46,300.
 By contrast, the average income for all legal occupations in May 2017, to compare a profession with similar education requirements, was $107,370, according to the Bureau of Labor Statistics (BLS).

 If you have student loans, a teacher’s salary can feel even smaller.
-Average cumulative debt for borrowers in 2017 was $28,500, according to the College Board, and student loan payments can be hefty, especially when you consider other living expenses.
+The average cumulative debt for borrowers in 2017 was $28,500, according to the College Board, and student loan payments can be hefty, especially when you consider other living expenses.

 For teachers, though, there are options to have loans forgiven.
 If you’re a teacher, here are some of the programs you can access.